 Uncertainty breeds concern but it doesn't necessarily warrant worry.
 With the right financial guidance, your investments should take into account the inevitable market fluctuation.
 At Thrivent, the advice and products we offer aim to mitigate risk and focus on seeking consistent, competitive, long-term performance.

 There is also an opportunity that exists in times of

 Plan.
 Be patient.
 Don't panic.

 This advice applies to all of our investors and clients.
 Smart planning sets you up to absorb the ups and downs of an inevitably volatile market.
 A comprehensive plan includes an emergency fund (liquid capital) to compensate for lost income, unexpected health care costs, or any other unforeseen expense.

 Patience is key to riding out a down market.
-Earlier in 2020, a Dow Jones Industrial Average of nearly 30,000 may have given some investors a false sense of comfort about the future – and they may be feeling the anxiety that comes with market losses.
-However investors who've worked with a professional to develop a balanced plan can feel more confident: Their long-term goals anticipate both good times and bad, and they understand the context of a temporary decline.
-Even if this is your first experience in a down markets, know that Thrivent has been guiding its customers through market volatility since 1902.
+For example, early in 2020, a Dow Jones Industrial Average of nearly 30,000 may have given some investors a false sense of comfort about the future – and they may have felt the anxiety that comes with market losses at that time.
+However, investors who've worked with a financial advisor to develop a balanced plan can feel more confident: Their long-term goals anticipate both good times and bad, and they understand the context of a temporary decline.
+Thrivent has been guiding its customers through market volatility since 1902.

 These are times of uncertainty for sure.
 But it's reassuring to know that